-St Joseph’s College, Gregory Terrace, was founded by the Christian Brothers on the humble premise of educating “anyone who would come”.
-Over 140 later, the sacrifice and commitment of those early Christian Brothers and the contributions made over many generations by the Terrace Family, has gifted the College with a unique atmosphere of care, a rich history and strong traditions.
+St Joseph’s College, Gregory Terrace was founded by the Christian Brothers on the humble premise of educating “anyone who would come”.
+Over 145 years later, the sacrifice and commitment of those early Christian Brothers and the contributions made over many generations by the Terrace Family has gifted the College with a unique atmosphere of care, a rich history and strong traditions.

 The Science Hall was built and opened in 1918-19 (a third storey was added 20 years later and a three-storey teaching block which linked this building with the residence was built in 1954).